HoshenIshay/java-script-phonebook/README.md

 # java-script-phonebook
-fist run myJSON.js on console .
+first run myJSON.js on console .
 then run home.html on browser .